 In addition to eating specific foods to help with progesterone levels naturally as part of a balanced diet plan, supplements can also be taken to help balance hormones (21).
 Magnesium and vitamin B6 have both been shown to support healthy hormone levels within the body and improve energy levels in women who suffer from PMS symptoms.

+There are also progesterone creams available over-the-counter to help manage menopause symptoms.
+It can eventually travel through the skin and into the bloodstream.
 Natural progesterone cream can also be applied generously as a preventive measure against PMS symptoms which may help reduce menstrual cramps during menstruation and soothe sore breasts during breastfeeding.

 Safety Issues With Progesterone Supplements